-She was puzzled “but we only only have 1 product.
+She was puzzled, “But we only only have one product.
 We don’t have a portfolio.
 Isn’t portfolio management only for large companies with many product lines?”

-Good questions!
+Good question!
 Is portfolio management only for companies with multiple product lines?

-While traditional product portfolio management applies to multiple independent products a user may separately acquire, a digital product is a “one product portfolio” as it is actually a bundle of products for multiple use cases and markets.
+While traditional portfolio management applies to multiple independent products a user may separately acquire, a digital product is a “one product portfolio” as it’s typically a bundle of products for multiple use cases and markets.

-For example Google Search is a one product portfolio.
-Within Google Search product team, there are many product managers, each is involved in building a facet of Google Search product within the overall product portfolio.
+For example, Google Search is a one product portfolio.
+Within the Google Search product team, there are many product managers where each is involved in building a facet of the Google Search product within the company’s overall product portfolio.

 In addition to thinking of use cases of a product with a logical separation of the portfolio, the portfolio concept in product management needs to be broadened further.

-- a number of customer segments such as new, existing, enterprise, SMB, users, partners
+- Customer segments such as new, existing, enterprise, SMB, users, and partners

-- a number of investment categories, such as core/ current product, new product expansion, or Product innovation vs tech platform refactor.
+- Investment categories such as core/ current product, new product expansion, or product innovation vs tech platform refactor.

-- a number of business outcomes – sales are pressed by prospects demands, support are challenged by existing customer issues and feature requests, marketing needs to align product with market positions and competitive differentiators, technology team needs to address upgrades and tech debts, and product has product visions and innovations
+- Business outcomes for various areas of the company.
+For example, sales is pressed by prospects’ demands, support is challenged by existing customer issues and feature requests, marketing needs to align product with market positions and competitive differentiators, the technology team needs to address upgrades and technical debts, and product has product visions and innovations.